 Direction

-From Iphofen station, first walk under the tracks to the "Alte Reichsstraße".
-There you walk to the right with the marking "Black church on yellow ground".
-At the right-hand bend, go straight on into a beautiful grassy path and follow the tour to a small vineyard.
+From Iphofen railway station, first walk under the tracks to the "Alte Reichsstraße".
+There you walk to the right, following the signs "Schwarze Kirche auf gelbem Grund" (black church on a yellow background).
+At the bend to the right, go straight ahead onto a beautiful grassy path and follow the route to a small vineyard.

-You will pass two hunting stands and come across an unexpectedly wonderful view at a double crossing!
-Continue straight on in the direction of Mönchsondheim down to the Breitbachtal valley, there with cycle path sign Mönchsondheim you will meet the Vogtsmühle mill after approx. 2 kilometres.
+You will pass two hunting stands and come across an unexpectedly marvellous view at a double junction!
+Continue straight on in the direction of Mönchsondheim down into the Breitbach valley, where you will come to the Vogtsmühle after approx. 2 kilometres.

 Vogtsmühle